DataDog/integrations-extras/k6/README.md

     datadog/agent:latest
 ```

-Note that you have to replace `<YOUR_DATADOG_API_KEY>` with your API key, and if your account is registered with Datadog EU, the value of `DD_SITE` should be `datadoghq.eu`.
+**Note**: Replace `<YOUR_DATADOG_API_KEY>` with your [API][3] key.
+If your account is registered with Datadog EU, change the value of `DD_SITE` to `datadoghq.eu`.

-### Step 3 - Run the k6 test and output the results to Datadog
+3. Run the k6 test and output the results to Datadog.

-Once the Datadog Agent service is running, you can run the k6 test and send the metrics to the agent with:
+Once the Datadog Agent service is running, run the k6 test and send the metrics to the Agent with:

 ```shell
 k6 run --out datadog script.js
 ```

-### Step 4 - Visualize the k6 metrics in Datadog
+4. Visualize the k6 metrics in Datadog.

-While running the test, k6 send metrics periodically to DataDog.
-By default, these metrics have `k6.` as name prefix.
+While running the test, k6 sends metrics periodically to DataDog.
+By default, these metrics have `k6.` as the name prefix.

-You can visualize k6 metrics in realtime at the [Datadog Metrics Explorer][5], creating [monitors][6] or [custom dashboards][7] for your performance testing metrics.
+You can visualize k6 metrics in realtime with the [metrics explorer][5], [monitors][6], or [custom dashboards][7].

 ![k6 Datadog Metrics Explorer][8]